ISpillMyDrink/OpenSuperClone/README.md

 * Advanced drive cloning capability akin to that of ddrescue
 * Virtual drive mode for targeted data extraction
-* Direct AHCI and IDE capability to circumvent OS drivers completely
+* Direct AHCI and IDE capability to circumvent OS drivers
 * USB relay control for automatic power cycling of drives

 #### 📋 Planned Changes

-* Refactoring of codebase (get rid of -fcommon flag)
+* Refactoring of codebase
 * Remove requirement for running as root
-* Add configuration files and presets for settings
+* Add configuration files and presets

 ## 💾 Installation

 Pre-built DEB and RPM packages for OpenSuperClone can be found on the <a href=https://github.com/ISpillMyDrink/OpenSuperClone/releases>Release</a> page.

-Instructions for installing OpenSuperClone from source can be found on the <a href="https://github.com/ISpillMyDrink/OpenSuperClone/wiki">Wiki</a>.
+Instructions for installing OpenSuperClone from source can be found on the <a href="https://github.com/ISpillMyDrink/OpenSuperClone/wiki/Compiling-from-Source">Wiki</a>.

+## 📖 Documentation

+Documentation for OpenSuperClone can be found on the <a href="https://github.com/ISpillMyDrink/OpenSuperClone/wiki">Wiki</a>.
+Note that the Wiki is currently a work-in-progress and incomplete.

 ## ✏️ Changelog